boonebgorges/buddypress-docs/readme.txt

 == Changelog ==

+= 1.9.3 =
+* Fixed security issue that made it possible to edit certain Docs without proper permissions.
+* Fixed bug in Edit Lock functionality that caused locks to be removed improperly on certain link clicks.

 = 1.9.2 =
 * Fixed bug that caused attachments to be corrupted in some cases.
 * Fixed potential notice when using Docs widget.